-According to the O*NET Online Summary Report for Neurodiagnostic Technologists, neurodiagnostic technology has been categorized as a field that “is expected to grow rapidly and is a new and emerging occupation”.
-At a projected growth rate of twenty-two percent (22%), it has been estimated that over 33,000 job openings will be created before 2022.
+According to the O*NET Online Summary Report for Neurodiagnostic Technologists, neurodiagnostic technology has been categorized as a field that “is expected to grow rapidly.”
+With a projected growth rate of over eight percent (8%), it has been estimated that almost 28,000 job openings will be created before 2029.
 This is remarkable growth when you consider that the Department of Labor has forecasted overall job growth to be at eleven percent (11%).

-* Some of the results displayed included physician or management positions for which you may not be qualified.
+* Some of the results displayed may include physician and/or management positions for which you may not be qualified.

 EEG Technologists are not currently required by a governing institution to be credentialed, however, the hiring company may require it.

 Feel free to contact us at your convenience by: